MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

 ---
-title: Mission-critical workloads - Data platform
+title: Data platform considerations for mission-critical workloads on Azure
 description: This design area provides key considerations and recommendations to inform the selection of an optimal data platform
 author: calcof
 ms.author: calcof